Kolkman/CineMatrix/README.md

 ## How to use
 Connect your ESP-32 Dev Kit C to your MAX72XX Matrix array: the following defaults: DATA_PIN 25, CS_PIN 26, CLK_PIN 27.
 Make sure tho select the 5V terminal on the ESP32 and connect ground to a ground terminal.

 After powering up the ESP32 it will set up a wireless access point.
-The display will show its name and password on first start up and print some instructions on how to connect your browser.
+The matrix display will show its name and password on first start up and print some instructions on how to connect your browser.